functioncs/CLLR/README.md

 - PIL

 ## Training
-Run the following command to train a low-dimensional encoder.
+Run the following command to train a low-dimensional encoder
 ```
 python cl_train.py
 ```

 ## Test
-Evaluate the model by (training) a linear classifier
+Run the following command to evaluate the model by (training) a linear classifier
 ```
 python linear.py --model_path results/xxx.pth
 ```